Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 We pay a Living Wage to all our employed staff and all staff contracted as agency staff.

-The idea of the Living Wage is to encourage employers across Preston to raise their own rates of pay to at least £8.45 per hour. (£8.75 by 1 May 2018)
+The idea of the Living Wage is to encourage employers across Preston to raise their own rates of pay to at least £8.75 per hour and the new rate of £9.00 in the new financial year.

 For a list of current living wage employers in Preston please see our Preston Living Wage employers page.